 In India, the area grown under pigeonpea crop is 4.65 mha with an annual production of 3.02 mt leading to productivity of 650 kg/ ha (Anonymous, 2015).
 Pigeonpea is grown throughout the country, except in the hilly regions where winter temperature is very low.
-It is an important pulse crop in the semi-arid tropics and sub-tropical farming systems, providing high- quality vegetable protein, animal feed, and firewood (Mittal and Ujagir, 2005; Jaba et al., 2014; Ambidi et al., 2022).
+It is an important pulse crop in the semi-arid tropics and sub-tropical farming

+Corresponding author: j.jagdish@cgiar.org; jaba.jagdish@gmail.com 0030-9923/2024/0004-1943 \$ 9.00/0 systems, providing high-quality vegetable protein, animal feed, and firewood (Mittal and Ujagir, 2005; Jaba et al., 2014; Ambidi et al., 2022).
 The major pigeonpea growing states are Maharashtra, Uttar Pradesh, Karnataka, Gujarat, Telangana, and Andhra Pradesh that altogether accounting for more than 87 % area and 83 % of the production (Anonymous, 2000).
 The major constraint in the production of pigeon pea is the damage caused by insect pests with avoidable losses extending up to 78% in India (Lateef and Reed, 1983).
 Legume pod borer, Helicoverpa armigera (Hubner) is one of the most important pests of field crops, including pigeon pea, and crop failures due to pod borer damage are quite common (Sharma, 2001).
 The effective control of insect pest numbers by using chemical insecticides are used injudiciously which result in development of resistance in insect, secondary pest outbreaks, the threat to their natural enemies and residual effect on environment.
-Currently the effect of
+Currently the effect of climate change has influence on the patterns and new threats of insect pests under field conditions.
+To overcome these threats some workers have been advocated about agronomical practices like altering the date of sowing which might be a possible resort to escape pigeon pea crop from this pest (Summerfield et al., 1991; Singh et al., 2002).
+Several researchers have studied the effect of different dates of sowing and the seasonal abundance of gram pod borer with the corresponding yield of pigeon pea in different parts of India.
+It is learnt from the past studies that the date of sowing has great impact on the incidence of the pest which may be attributed to the difference in weather conditions (Deka et al., 1989; Yadava et al., 1991; Cumming and Jenkins, 2011).
+Early planted crops harboured lowest pest population with corresponding increase in the yield than the late -planted crops (Chaudhary and Sachan, 1995; Ambulkar et al., 2011; Prasad et al., 2012).

-Copyright 2023 by the authors.
+Copyright 2024 by the authors.
 Licensee Zoological Society of Pakistan.